basilcherian42/Football-Goal-Scorers-2025-Analysis/README.md

    - Extracts goal-scoring and shooting statistics from FBref using a Python notebook with Selenium WebDriver.

 2. **Data Cleaning & Processing**
-   - Cleans and processes the scraped data using Pandas and NumPy for accuracy and consistency.
+   - Cleans and processes the scraped data using Pandas and NumPy.

 3. **Data Visualization in Power BI**
    - Loads the cleaned dataset into Power BI to create interactive visualizations.